Reranker

 "id": "id2",

 "doc": "Delete VPC You can delete a VPC that has been created and is in operation.
 The following describes how to delete a VPC.NoteIf resources remain in the VPC, it won't be deleted.
 When you delete a VPC, the services associated with the VPC are also deleted, and they can't be restored after deletion.** In the VPC environment of the NAVER Cloud Platform console, click the Services > Networking > VPC menus, in that order.** Click the VPC Management menu.** Click the VPC you want to delete, and then click the [Delete] button.** When the Delete VPC pop-up window appears, click the [Yes] button.** Check the status of the VPC in the VPC list on the VPC Management page.
-Stopping: status in which the VPC is being deleted*** Stopping: status in which the VPC is being deleted"
+Stopping: Status in which the VPC is being deleted*** Stopping: Status in which the VPC is being deleted"

 }